videolan/x265/doc/reST/cli.rst

 .. option:: --min-luma <integer>

-	Increase any luma values of source picture that are below the specified min-luma value to that value.
+	Minimum luma value allowed for input pictures.
+Any values below min-luma are clipped.
+Experimental.
 No default.

 .. option:: --max-luma <integer>

-	Decrease any luma values of source picture that are above the specified max-luma value to that value.
+	Maximum luma value allowed for input pictures.
+Any values above max-luma are clipped.
+Experimental.
 No default.

 Bitstream options
 =================